 In contrast to the Western world where sustainability is a mature concept in marketing and consumption, sustainability is often not as clearly understood and communicated by Chinese consumers.
 Chinese consumers find it difficult to resonate with themes like “fair wages”, “female empowerment”, or “fair-trade products”, some of the most common sustainability topics.
 Our survey also suggests a significant knowledge gap between Chinese people’s understanding of waste sorting (an extensively propagandized topic by the government) and the less advocated topics such as “fair trade” and “bio-based products”.

 In general, consumers are more interested in sustainable-related themes that suggest direct benefits to themselves, such as healthy ingredients and environmental protection.
-Dairy milk is considered to be one of the healthiest food options for Chinese people due to its nutrition and perceived benefit of improving the immune system, despite the fact that the global dairy industry contributes to 4% of all human-caused carbon emissions today.
+Dairy milk is considered to be one of the healthiest food options for Chinese people due to its nutrition and perceived benefit of improving the immune system, despite the fact that the global dairy sector contributes up to 2.7% share of global GHG emissions and 2.2% is only from milk production.
 In comparison, the market for plant-based milk is surging in the West, reaching a net sale of USD 2.5 billion in the U.S. in 2020.
 This indicates that sustainability is still a relatively new and loosely defined concept for Chinese consumers and faces many obstacles in adoption and conversion.

 Smart Sustainability in China